-Academic programs: Challenging liberal arts and sciences program.
-Most popular majors: English, psychology, studio art, biology and business.
+Academic programs: Challenging liberal arts program with 26 majors.
 Special academic programs include education (teacher licensure), Arts Management Certificate, Certificate in Leadership Studies, pre-medicine, pre-dental, pre-pharmacy, pre-physical therapy, pre-law, and pre-veterinary, three-year accelerated program, and Horizon Program for adult women.
 Coed graduate programs: (M.F.A.) children's literature, creative writing, dance, playwriting, screenwriting and film studies; (M.A.) children's literature, liberal studies, screenwriting and film studies, teaching; children's book illustration certificate.

-Calendar: 4-1-4 academic calendar enables students during the January Short Term to pursue career internships, participate in travel/study programs, or focus intensely on an unusual course or project.
+Calendar: 4-1-4 academic calendar enables students during the January Short Term to pursue career internships, participate in travel/study programs, or focus intensely on a course or project.

-International programs: In the most recent graduating class, almost half of our students had an international learning experience.
+International programs: More than 40% have an international learning experience.
 We sponsor our own programs in Paris and London.
-In addition, our students study in Cordoba, Argentina; Seville and Alicante, Spain; Osaka, Japan; Puebla, Mexico; Legon, Ghana; Perugia, Rome, and Florence, Italy; Limerick, Ireland; Athens, Greece; Ludwigsburg, Germany; Cape Town, South Africa; and the School for Field Studies, with programs in Costa Rica, Mexico, Australia, and Kenya/Tanzania.
-We also sponsor an annual service learning project in Lucea, Jamaica.
+In addition, our students study in Argentina, Germany, Greece, Ireland, Italy, Japan, Mexico, South Africa, and Spain; and with the School for Field Studies in Costa Rica, Australia, Kenya/Tanzania, and Turks & Caicos.
+We also sponsor an annual service learning project in Jamaica.

-Residence life: 9 student residences, including 5 residence halls, a 35-unit apartment complex, and 3 houses.
-More than 78% of undergraduates live on campus.
-Every residence hall room has network access to the Internet.
-Six computer labs for students; five open 24 hours a day.
+Residence life: Four residence halls, a 35-unit apartment complex, and four special-interest houses.
+92% of first-year students live on campus.
+Every room has access to the Internet.

-Facilities: Campuses in Virginia, Paris, and London.
-Wyndham Robertson Library designated Virginia's first National Literary Landmark.
-The library received the 2009 Excellence in Academic Libraries Award, the library world's top honor.
-Sophisticated equipment and instrumentation in Dana Science Building.
+Facilities: Wyndham Robertson Library designated Virginia's first National Literary Landmark.
 Front Quadrangle listed on the National Historic Register.
-Richard D. Wetherill Visual Arts Center and Eleanor D. Wilson Museum.
+Eleanor D. Wilson Museum.
 Swannanoa Hall, home of the Jackson Center for Creative Writing.

 History: Founded in 1842 as Virginia's first chartered women's college.
 Established coed graduate programs in 1958.